 3.2.4.4 Data Out, Byte (DATOB) Cycle - The DATOB cycle is similar in function to the DATO cycle except that during DATOB, data is transferred into the core memory from the bus in byte form rather than as a full word.
-Actually, an entire word is loaded into the selected memory location: the selected byte which is new data from the bus, and the non-selected byte which is restored data from the word previously stored in that memory location.
-During the read cycle, the non-selected byte is saved by storing it in the data register while the selected byte is cleared.
-During the write cycle, only the selected byte portion of the word is loaded into the memory location from the bus.
+During the read cycle, the non-selected byte is saved by reading it into the data register while the selected byte is transferred into the register from the bus.
+During the write cycle, only the selected byte is restored from the data register into the memory location from the bus.
 At the same time, the non-selected byte is restored from the data register into the memory location.
 In effect, the memory is first cleared and then simultaneously performs a restore cycle for the non-selected byte and a write cycle for the selected byte.
 This mode can follow a DATIP as described above.